Lockyer Valley Region

 Prior to European settlement, the Lockyer Valley region was home to the Kitabul Aboriginal people.

 Tarampa Division, as it was then known, was created on 15 January 1880 under the Divisional Boards Act 1879, with its first board meeting being held on 20 February 1880.
 On 25 April 1888, the Laidley district broke away and separately incorporated as the Laidley Division, and later on 25 January 1890, the Forest Hill area moved from Tarampa to Laidley.
 On 1 July 1902, the town of Laidley was created as a separate municipality with its own Borough Council.

 With the passage of the Local Authorities Act 1902, the borough and divisions became a town and shires respectively on 31 March 1903.
-The town council was dissolved on 8 February 1917, and Laidley absorbed part of the Shire of Rosewood.
+The town council was dissolved on 8 February 1917, and Laidley absorbed parts of other shires to become the Shire of Laidley.

 On 3 September 1938, Tarampa was renamed the Shire of Gatton.
 On 19 March 1949, it grew to incorporate parts of the former Shires of Drayton and Highfields, while losing some of its original area to the City of Toowoomba and Shire of Crows Nest.

 In July 2007, the Local Government Reform Commission released its report and recommended that Gatton and Laidley amalgamate, uniting the major farming, cropping and horticultural production area of South East Queensland under one local authority.
 While both councils opposed the amalgamation, they identified each other as preferred partners if it had to go ahead.
 On 15 March 2008, the two Shires formally ceased to exist, and elections were held on the same day to elect six councillors and a mayor to the Lockyer Valley Regional Council.

 After the deadly 2010–11 Queensland floods, which destroyed the town of Grantham, the council responded quickly to relocate the town to non-flood prone land.
 The council purchased freehold land adjoining the existing town for the voluntary resettlement of eligible residents.
-To speed the recovery process normal land use planning procedures were dropped although there was a public consultation period.
-Support from the state government was muted, partly because the new urban development was contrary to the South East Queensland Regional Plan.

 The council has also responded to floods by installing a network of cameras around the region which can be viewed by members of the public on a web page.